behrica/clj-py-R-template/README.md

 This template is the easiest way to use R, python and Julia from Clojure.

-In the world of Java / Clojure usgae of containers is not that common, because on the JVM plattform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.
+In the world of Java / Clojure usage of containers is not that common, because on the JVM platform using Docker instead of a JVM dependency manger (maven, lein, gradle ...) is not really required.

 This situation changes, the moment we add R / python or Julia into our stack,